-ii) It seems (Foissy) that LDIAG(1,q_s,t) is a homomorphic image of the one of planar decorated trees. iii) LBELL (starting from a particular partition function), has quasi-symmetric functions as homomorphic image and thus Euler-Zagier polyzeta functions.
-Concluding remarks and future (cont'd) iv) The deformation above is likely to be decomposed in two deformation processes ; twisting (already investigated in NCSFIII) and shifting.
-Also, it could have a connection with other well known associators. iv) The identity on the symmetric semigroup can be lifted to a more general monoid which takes into account the operations of concatenation and stacking which are so familiar to Computer Scientists (ongiong work at LIPN).
-End of the talk Merci Thank you Dziękuję
+- i) LDIAG(q_c,q_s,t) is neither commutative nor cocommutative. - ii) The deformation above is likely to be decomposed in two deformation processes ; twisting (already investigated in NCSFIII) and shifting.
+Also, it could have a connection with other well known associators. - iii) The identity on the symmetric semigroup can be lifted to a more general monoid which takes into account the operations of concatenation and stacking.
+This, associated with new crossing and superposing rules could embrace the case of coloured polyzetas

+Thank you